aosabook/500lines/same-origin-policy/doc/chapter.md

 communicate through new HTTP headers to determine whether some non-same-origin request should be allowed to happen or not.

-We model a CORS request as a special kind of Http Request which additionaly contains two extra fields `origin` and `allowedOrigins`:
+We model a CORS request as a special kind of HTTP request which additionaly contains two extra fields `origin` and `allowedOrigins`:

 ```alloy